jhpyle/docassemble/_docs/documents.md

 {% endfor %}{% endraw %}
 {% endhighlight %}

-In a .docx template, however, this will result in extraneous line breaks.
+In a DOCX template, however, this will result in extraneous line breaks.
 You can avoid this by writing:

 {% highlight text %}